neopixl/NPFlipButton/README.md

 ```swift
 import NPFlipButton
 ```
-Instanciate a new NPButtonWithFlip or get it from a Storyboard Configure the parameters:
+Instantiate a new NPButtonWithFlip or get it from a Storyboard Configure the parameters:
 ```swift
 button.setParameters(borderColor, offColor: offColor, onColor: onColor, flipOffImage: imageOff, flipOnImage: imageOn, text: "Button", textFont: textFont)